r3crsvint3llgnz/recursive-journal-generator/docs/FRONTEND_SETUP.md

 ```bash
 amplify add auth
 ```
 Choose the `Default configuration with Social Provider` option if you want Google sign-in like the placeholder UI, or select email/password for MVP.
 After configuration, run `amplify push` to create the Cognito resources.
 The CLI generates an `aws-exports.js` file—copy/replace the placeholder located at `frontend/src/aws-exports.js`.
+When deploying the backend with SAM, pass the user pool ARN and app client ID as `UserPoolArn` and `UserPoolAudience` parameters so API Gateway can validate these Amplify-issued tokens.

 ## 5. Optional Hosting
 To take advantage of Amplify Hosting: